ultrasaurus/test-first-teaching/README.md

 ## How to write chapters

 Create or edit the spec files inside the chapter directory and the solution files inside its `solution` subdirectory.
 Run `rake` and all chapters will be tested; the `solution` dir will be added to the load path so you can easily separate exercises and data from solutions.
-If you want to run rake on just the chapter you're in, like the students will, then say `rake -f ../ubiquitous/Rakefile`
+If you want to run rake on just the chapter you're in, like the students will, then `cd` into the chapter dir and say `rake`.

-TODO: easier way to to run only the foo chapter's tests, e.g. `rake chapter=foo`
+TODO: easier way to to run only the foo chapter's tests from the top level, e.g. `rake chapter=foo`

 To look at the generated course, run `rake build course=my_course` and then look inside `../my_course`.